dnkennedy/ABCDfetch/README.md

 * AWS CLI (Amazon webservices command line interface)
 * Chris Rorden's dcm2nii (currently hard coded to /Applications/MRIcron/dcm2nii, would be nice to generalize!)
 * NDA Access permission to ABCD, and an 'NDA' profile in your AWS configuration (more about this elsewhere)
+* My workflow for NDA access includes use of the NDA downloadmanager commandline tool

+## Warning:
-## Warning: I'm not really a programmer, and this is a virtually complete hack; would welcome any cleaning and improvements...
+I'm not really a programmer, and this is a virtually complete hack; would welcome any cleaning and improvements...